HenSch90/SiD/Modul-D2_Studiensituation.md

 ao5: 5: sehr zufrieden

-ao6: -13: kann ich nicht beurteilen
+mv: -12: kann ich nicht beurteilen

-mv: ao6

 ka1: (it1 TO it4): !!Lehre!!